agr505/MovieRevenuePredictionMachineLearningProject/README.md

 ---
 # 4. Feature Reduction

-To reduce the number of features to increase speed of running supervised learning algorithms for revenue prediction of the movies, feature reduction was deemed required, especially when there are 10955 vs only 3377 data points.
+Our data has 10955 features, which is huge, especially in relation to the 3377 data points.
+To reduce the number of features to increase speed of running supervised learning algorithms for revenue prediction of the movies, feature reduction was deemed required.
 To achieve this, PCA and feature selection were pursued.

 ### (1).
 PCA (Sanmesh)

 PCA was done in two ways:
-1. (PCA20) No scaling of the data, and picking 20 components
+1. (PCA_noScale_20Comp) Data wasn't scaled, and number of principal components selected = 20
-2. (PCA99%) Z-Score normalization of features, and then get the number of components required to recover 99% of the variance.
-To achieve normalization, remove the mean and scale to unit variance.
-The standard score of a sample x is calculated as: z = (x - u) / s.
+2. (PCA_Scale_0.995VarRecov) Z-Score normalization was done on the features, and number of principal components = # to recover 99% of the variance.
+To achieve normalization, remove the mean of the feature and scale to unit variance.
+The Z-Score of a sample x is calculated as: z = (x - u) / s.

-#### PCA20 DETAILS
+#### PCA_noScale_20Comp DETAILS
 Recovered Variance: 99.99999999999851
 Original # features: 10955
 Reduced # features: 20
-Recovered Variance Plot for PCA99%
+Recovered Variance Plot Below for PCA_noScale_20Comp%
-Note: Huge first principal component probably because one of the variables is budget, which is much bigger than all other features
+Note: Huge first principal component is probably due to othe feature of budget, which is much bigger than all other features (average = 40,137,051.54)
 <p align="center">
   <img src="https://github.com/agr505/MovieRevenuePredictionMachineLearningProject/blob/master/SanmeshCodes/Figures/20CompPCAGraph.png" width="400"/>
 </p>

-#### PCA99% DETAILS
+#### PCA_Scale_99%VarRecov DETAILS
 Recovered Variance:  99.00022645866223
 Original # features: 10955
 Reduced # features: 2965
-Recovered Variance Plot for PCA99%
+Recovered Variance Plot Below for PCA_Scale_99%VarRecov
 <p align="center">
   <img src="https://github.com/agr505/MovieRevenuePredictionMachineLearningProject/blob/master/SanmeshCodes/Figures/99PercRecovVarPCAGraph.png" width="400"/>
 </p>